virtool/virtool/doc/code/server/database.rst

 4. **Document versions match on server and client** - do nothing.

 Any new document or update that is passed to the client is a minimal document.
 Several measures are used to generate minimal documents.
-To understand how this works, consider that the Pymongo :meth:`~pymongo.collection.Collection.find` method and Mongo `find` operations in general have the following form:
+First, we take advantage of of the :meth:`~.pymongo.collection.Collection.find` method from Pymongo and Motor.
+Calls to this method have the following form:

 .. code-block:: python